 Serving Suggestions

-Meal-prep: You can prep this about 3 days in advance.
+You can prep this about 3 days in advance.
 To warm it, heat in the oven at 350 degrees for 10 minutes or until heated through, in a nonstick skillet on the stove on medium heat, or in the microwave.

 More Spicy Korean Dishes You Will Love:

-- Sweet and Spicy Gochujang Shrimp: Perfect served over a bed of rice.
+- Sweet and Spicy Gochujang Shrimp

-If you make this Korean Salmon recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!
+If you make this Gochujang Salmon recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!

 Ingredients